danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 <img src="/images/megatron-diagrams/2nd-GEMM-stacked-layout.png" alt="MLP-1st-GEMM-bad-option" style="width: 100%">

-It's important to remember when we do a collective in the forward pass, we'll need to peform the *inverse* of the collective in the backward pass, to propagate the gradient to all relevant inputs, or reduce the gradient from all relevant outputs.
+It's important to remember when we do a collective in the forward pass, we'll need to perform the *inverse* of the collective in the backward pass, to propagate the gradient to all relevant inputs, or reduce the gradient from all relevant outputs.

 In this case, the all-reduce operation in the forward-pass will become a identity operation (i.e., a no-op) of the upstream gradient across devices.